hg2ecz/Optimized-SDR-algorithm/README.md

 </ul>

-These processors have multi-core, so one core can you run the mixer, the other core can you run the decimator and other can you run the next signal processing functions (demodulator, ...).
+These processors (except historical architectures) have multi-core, so one core can you run the mixer, the other core can you run the decimator and other can you run the next signal processing functions (demodulator, ...).